cubiq/ComfyUI_Workflows/README.md

 An image is worth a thousand words.
 Image-to-image techniques and some image conditioning models.

 ### [In/Out painting](in-out_painting/README.md)
-How to alter your already generated images.
+How to expand and alter your already generated images.

 ### [Guided composition](guided_composition/README.md)
 In this section we'll explore ControlNets, T2I-Adapter and other techniques to better pose and compose your images.